U.S. embassy accidentally sends settlement wine as Jewish new year gift

 There was only one problem - among the gifts in the basket was a bottle of wine made in an Israeli settlement.

-"I'm sure it was an honest mistake," said a member of Peace Now, one of several NGOs to receive the basket, emphasising that the organisation did not want to make a fuss about it.
+"I'm sure it was an honest mistake," said a member of Peace Now, one of several NGOs to receive the basket, emphasizing that the organization did not want to make a fuss about it.

 An embassy official confirmed the baskets had been sent out, saying they were purchased from a vendor who put together the contents, which were not checked before distribution.